Ergon-Hackathon-2026/hackathon-template/docs/CHALLENGE.md

 - The validation design does not run an unbounded query that could return massive results.
 - The implementation includes at least one guardrail such as:
   - Enforcing a maximum row limit during validation
   - Rejecting unsafe patterns for validation execution
   - Constraining validation to parse/compile checks rather than full data retrieval
 - Validation completes quickly for typical inputs.

 ---

-## CRUD Requirements
+## CRED Requirements

-### 8 Create Records (CRUD: “C”)
+### 8 Create Records (CRED: “C”)

 **Requirement:**
 Users can create useful query records from the LWC.